prikarsartam/prikarsartam.github.io/src/notes/3__critical_phenomena_and_universality.md

 ### Equilibrium Phase Transitions

 The **ferromagnetic-paramagnetic transition** in magnets and the **liquid-gas critical point** exhibit identical critical exponents despite different physics: $\beta \approx 0.325$, $\gamma \approx 1.24$ in 3D.
-[Universality Explained - Philosophy of Science Archive](https://philsci-archive.pitt.edu/12044/1/Universality_Explained.pdf) This universality revealed a profound unity: systems with order parameters of the same symmetry class must obey the same scaling laws.
+[Universality Explained - Philosophy of Science Archive](https://philsci-archive.pitt.edu/12044/1/Universality_Explained.pdf) This universality revealed a unity that is independent of any systems' microscopic details : systems with order parameters of the same symmetry class must obey the same scaling laws.

 ### Biological and Neurological Systems